bunger101/yt-downloader_python_script/README.md

-I created this script for personal uses with the pytube library.
+I created this script for personal uses with the "pytube" library.

 The unique library needed to be installed is pytube with the command:
 "pip install pytube"